realmonado/quickplay/README.md

 - [X] add the option to keep the video
 - [ ] add the option to specify file type
 - [ ] add the option to request only audio
+- [ ] add the option to loop over the file